-Welcome to Guidance
+Welcome to Counseling

-Welcome to the GGHS Guidance Office!
+Welcome to the GGHS Counseling Office!

 Upon entering Garden Grove High School, every student is assigned to a counselor who becomes the first source of help in planning courses and developing academic and career goals.
 All students have equal access to their counselor and all services they provide.
 Each counselor is anxious to become a friend as well as a consultant.
 Students remain with the same counselor for their entire stay at Garden Grove High School.